DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-detail-row.md

 - `applyChanges` - applies data edits
 - `cancelChanges` - cancels data edits

-The detail row and an edit form in it will use these functions later.
+The detail row and the edit form in it will use these functions later.
 Implement the functions in the `tableCell` template and pass them as `params` to the [TemplatePlaceholder](../../../dx-react-core/docs/reference/template-placeholder.md) along with the row being edited.

 ```jsx
 const DetailEditCell = () => (